Leica D-LUX Typ 109 vs Panasonic GX80

 - More modern: Was introduced somewhat (1 year and 6 months) more recently.

-If the count of relative strengths (bullet points above) is taken as a measure, the match-up finishes in a tie (8 points each).
+If the count of relative strengths (bullet points above) is taken as a measure, the GX80 comes out slightly ahead of the D-LUX Typ 109 (9 : 8 points).
 However, the relative importance of the various individual camera aspects will vary according to personal preferences and needs, so that you might like to apply corresponding weights to the particular features before making a decision on a new camera.
 A professional wedding photographer will view the differences between cameras in a way that diverges from the perspective of a travel photog, and a person interested in cityscapes has distinct needs from a macro shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.

 How about other alternatives?
 Do the specifications of the Leica D-LUX Typ 109 and the Panasonic GX80 place the cameras among the top in their class?
 Find out in the latest Best Travel-Zoom Camera and Best Mirrorless Interchangeable Lens Camera listings whether the two cameras rank among the cream of the crop.